component/todo/Readme.md

     $ node app

+## Implementations

+  This repository has several branches to display several techniques that may be applied to structure your application.
+So far we have the following:

+    - `master` use separate `./client` and `./server` directories

 ## Implementation

-  All private client-side components are located in `./client`, while server related REST end-points are in `./server`.
+  In this implementation all private client-side components are located in `./client`, while server related REST end-points are in `./server`.
 The `./index.html` file bootstraps the client-side, and `app.js` is a small Express server to power the backend.